freebsd/pkg/external/curl/docs/cmdline-opts/proxy.md

 The proxy string can be specified with a protocol:// prefix.
 No protocol specified or http:// it is treated as an HTTP proxy.
 Use socks4://, socks4a://, socks5:// or socks5h:// to request a specific SOCKS version to be used.
 (Added in 7.21.7)

 Unix domain sockets are supported for socks proxy.
 Set localhost for the host part. e.g. socks5h://localhost/path/to/socket.sock

-HTTPS proxy support works set with the https:// protocol prefix for OpenSSL and GnuTLS (added in 7.52.0).
+HTTPS proxy support works with the https:// protocol prefix for OpenSSL and GnuTLS (added in 7.52.0).
 It also works for BearSSL, mbedTLS, Rustls, Schannel, Secure Transport and wolfSSL (added in 7.87.0).